anadyn/Pico_RGBmatrix_S8/README.md

 ![RGB Matrix display.](https://github.com/anadyn/Pico_RGBmatrix_S8/blob/main/RGBdisplay_front.jpg)

 This repository contains MicroPython scripts for a Raspberry Pi Pico to display numbers on a LED Matrix RGB display.
-The scripts are written for two 24x48 displays put together with markings P5-48x24-2121RGB-8S-V1.0, i.e. in total 96 columns and 24 rows.
+The scripts are written for two 24x48 displays in series with markings P5-48x24-2121RGB-8S-V1.0, i.e. in total 96 columns and 24 rows.

 For an introduction on RGB Matrix panels I recommend this introduction (although you can skip the discussion of BCM and image planes, they are not applicable in this case):